Procurement is a complex part of a global business that carries serious commercial and regulatory risks.

 Finding: 43% of respondents said higher operations costs have hurt their procurement organization.

 Because contracts are the foundational element of modern commerce, they govern every procurement action and transaction a business undertakes.
-With the power of a modern contract management system with an ability to seamlessly integrate with procurement systems in place, an enterprise can gain unprecedented control over spend.
+With the power of a modern contract management system with the ability to seamlessly integrate with procurement systems in place, an enterprise can gain unprecedented control over spend.

 Through full visibility into all their commercial relationships, contract management software ensures that cash flow is complying with corporate plans, and allows executives to continually monitor money moving in and out of the business at all levels of the supply chain.